Bo-Brown-Dev/Road-Crossings/README.md

 The timestamp for this crossing is not knowable, but is estimated as halfway between the start timestamp and end timestamp of that line at 6:30 PM.

-**Note that for the app to include crossing points in the output, the timestamp must be estimated to preserve the order of movement in the resulting dataset.
-This is handled by the app, and the inferential data is included.
-This data can be easily filtered out using the True / False "CrossingPoint?" column.*
+**Note that the timestamps of crossing points must be estimated to preserve the order of movement in the resulting dataset.
+This is handled by the app, and the inferential time and location is included in the output.
+This data can be easily filtered out by removing points where the "CrossingPoint?" column is "True".*

+**for information on artifacts available for download, scroll down to see the "artifacts" section below.*
 ### User Guide & Reference

 #### Roads Data: